 "Mom, I'm FINALLY on a team!" said 10-year old Spencer after his first sled hockey practice.

-We are based in New York City, and have kids from Manhattan, Brooklyn, the Bronx, Queens, Long Island, and Westchester and Rockland Counties.
+We are based in New York City, and have kids from Manhattan, Brooklyn, the Bronx, Queens, Long Island, Westchester and Rockland Counties, and Southern Connecticut.

 We are committed to covering the costs for any athlete who wants to play, and we are determined to introduce even more kids to the great sport of sled hockey.

 Sled hockey allows children and adults with physical disabilities the opportunity to enjoy an adaptive version of traditional ice hockey, with similar concepts and rules.
 The main difference is that, instead of standing, competitors sit on an adaptive device known as a sled, which is fitted with two skate blades and a runner in front, forming a tripod.
 Players also employ two shortened hockey sticks with a pick (similar to the tip of a figure skate) on one end, which enables them to propel themselves across the ice, similar to cross country skiing.
 Checking and high-speed slap shots are common features of the sport.

 Guided by the belief that the benefits of athletic competition are no different for athletes with disabilities than for able-bodied athletes, Wheelchair Sports Federation sponsors a wide variety of wheelchair recreational and adaptive sports programs in NY and around the country.

 The WSF NY Sled Rangers is actively looking for children to participate on their sled hockey team.

 For more information, please email email@example.com.